NeuralSight/NeuralSight_AI/README.md

 > For an an indepth understanding on how to setup the project, read through the project documentation available in the link below.
 > You can find the project documentation online [Here](https://neuralsight.github.io/NeuralSight_Docs/) and it's github repository [Here](https://github.com/NeuralSight/NeuralSight_Docs)

-## License
-The code in this repository is licensed under the GPL 3.0 license.
-This license allows for free use, distribution, and modification of the code, with the requirement that any derivative works must also be released under the GPL 3.0 license.
-You can find the full text of the GPL 3.0 license at the following link: https://www.gnu.org/licenses/gpl-3.0.en.html and a summary of the license can be found here: https://www.gnu.org/licenses/quick-guide-gplv3.html.

-Please note that while this code is open-sourced, any medical data used in this code should be used only with permission and under strict compliance with patient privacy laws and regulations.

 ## Important Resources:
 1. [What is NeuralSight](https://github.com/NeuralSight/Get-to-Understand-NeuralSight-AI)